nanpy/nanpy/README.md

 How to build and install
 ------------------------

 Nanpy is composed by a Python part, that provides a library to use Arduino via Python and a server firmware.

-To install Nanpy just type (as root)
+To install Nanpy just type (as root):

 	python setup.py install

-To build the firmware type
+To build the firmware type:

 	cd firmware
-	export BOARD=uno (in case you use UNO board, type 'make boards' for a complete list) make
+	export BOARD=uno (in case you use UNO board.
+Type 'make boards' for a complete list) make

-and then upload it on your board
+and then upload it on your board:

 	make upload